-German farmers round off week of angry protests in Berlin
+German Farmers Round Off Week Of Angry Protests In Berlin

 "It's not just about the most recent cuts.
 That was simply the straw that broke the camel's back," said Hendrik Pferdmenges, 45, a crop farmer from Hanover.

-"We have lost too many subsidies in recent years, and there is so much regulation and bureaucracy that at some point we will no longer be able to cope," he said.
+"We have lost too many subsidies in recent years.
+And the regulations and bureaucracy are so high that at some point we will no longer be able to cope," he said.

-"If I had to describe in one word why I am here, then it would be 'future'," said Henrike Boerstling, 26, a crop farmer from Lower Saxony.

-"I want my children to be able to become farmers one day.
-I want to be able to take over the farm from my father.
-I want to be able to run it properly and invest in my business," she said.

-The farmers' demos have come at a time when approval ratings for Chancellor Olaf Scholz's uneasy three-way coalition government are at an all-time low.
+The farmers' demos have come with approval ratings for Chancellor Olaf Scholz's uneasy three-way coalition government at an all-time low.

 In a recent poll for the Bild daily, 64 percent of Germans said they would like to see a change of government.

-Workers from various sectors, from metallurgy and transport to education, have staged protests in recent weeks amid struggling economic growth and rising prices.
+Various different sectors, from metallurgy and transport to education, have staged protests in recent weeks amid struggling growth and rising prices.

 Strikes by railway workers brought transport to a standstill last week, while metal workers and public sector employees staged walkouts in December.

-Official data on Monday showed the German economy shrank by 0.3 percent in 2023 as costly energy, high interest rates and cooling foreign demand took their toll.

-The farmers' rallies have also attracted far-right demonstrators, sparking fears that extremists are seeking to exploit the protest movement.
+The farmers' demos have also attracted far-right protesters, sparking fears that extremists are seeking to exploit the protest movement.

 They are accused of being behind controversial stunts such as setting up gallows on the side of motorways and stopping Economy Minister Robert Habeck from disembarking from a ferry.